Herefordshire holiday cottages

 - 'What a fantastic place - Dave recommends the beer at 'The Dog''

 - 'My best birthday ever'.

-Basing yourself in one of our Herefordshire holiday cottages, here are some things you can do during your stay in 2013:
+Basing yourself in one of our Herefordshire holiday cottages, here are some things to do during your stay in 2016 and 2017:

 - See Hereford Cathedral with its stupendous Mappa Mundi and the world's largest Chained Library

 - Visit the book town of Hay-on-Wye and immerse yourself in the bookshops